BitBagCommerce/SyliusImojePlugin/README.md

   ![Screenshot showing payment method config in admin](doc/data_integration.png)
 * You also need an authorization token, so you need to go to:
   "Settings" -> "API Keys".
 And click on your API key.
-There is our authorization token
+There is your authorization token

   ![Screenshot showing payment method config in admin](doc/api_keys.png)

   ![Screenshot showing payment method config in admin](doc/token.png)
-* Also, you need to configure the path to our webhooks, just write your shop URL followed by /payment/ing/webhook
+* Also, you need to configure the path to your webhooks, just write your shop URL followed by /payment/ing/webhook

   ![Screenshot showing payment method config in admin](doc/webhook.png)
 * Now you need to add a URL in the admin panel for the production API URL